RB-DEV94/Spotify_REST/README.md

 # Spotify_REST
 This is a Simple Rest Service which consumes Spotify API

-Spotify follows a OAuth2.0 Protocol for Authorization
+Spotify follows an OAuth2.0 Protocol for Authorization

 This application is a simple Spring boot Based application which Authorizes a user based on his client ID and Secret and hits the Spotify GET ALBUMS and GET TRACKS requests from  : https://developer.spotify.com/documentation/web-api/reference/#/